haircommander/enhancements-1/keps/sig-node/4265-proc-mount/README.md

 - Feature implemented behind a feature flag
 - Add e2e tests for the feature (must be done before beta)
+- Investigate updates to PSS policies in conjunction with user namespaces

 #### Beta

-- Investigate updates to PSS policies in conjunction with user namespaces
+- Stabalize, and sync Beta with [User Namespace](https://github.com/kubernetes/enhancements/issues/127) support

 #### GA